awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 +----+-------------+----------+------------+------+---------------+------+---------+------+----------+----------+----------------------------------------------------+
 ```

- You can enable hash join at the session level by issuing the following statement\.
+ You can turn on hash join at the session level by issuing the following statement\.
 Afterwards, try the `EXPLAIN` statement again\.

 ```
+# For Aurora MySQL version 3:
+SET optimizer_switch='block_nested_loop=on';

+# For Aurora MySQL version 2.09 and higher:
 SET optimizer_switch='hash_join=on';
 ```

- For information about how to enable hash joins permanently and use them effectively, see [Optimizing large Aurora MySQL join queries with hash joins](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.
+ For information about how to use hash joins effectively, see [Optimizing large Aurora MySQL join queries with hash joins](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.

- With hash join enabled but parallel query disabled, the query might have a plan like the following, which uses hash join but not parallel query\.
+ With hash join turned on but parallel query turned off, the query might have a plan like the following, which uses hash join but not parallel query\.

 ```
 +----+-------------+----------+...+-----------+-----------------------------------------------------------------+